 The flight to Iceland from London was 3 hours long and departure times are extremely inconvenient, so I arrived at 11:10 PM after a rather uncomfortable flight.
-The seats were very uncomfortable and the flight attendants were some of the coolest and most aloof that I have ever met.
+The seats were “utilitarian” to say the least and the flight attendants were some of the coolest and most aloof that I have ever met.
 It reminded me of the Scandinavian demeanor that I´d experienced in Norway and Sweden, and of course Iceland IS a Scandinavian country, though I thought the Icelanders had a reputation of being a bit more outgoing and less uptight.
 I got my rental car with no trouble and soon was bound for Reykjavik on a cloudy evening, the skies still light at 11:30PM.
 I again used my reliable, instinctual GPS (my sense of direction!) and found my hotel easily, got checked in, and decided to head out to the downtown area, as Reykjavik has a reputation as a wild place on weekend nights and I wanted to check it out, even if it was after midnight already!

 Now I know that many of you think I watch way too much TV, and here I am predictably using a Star Trek reference for another chapter in my travel journal.
 But I still maintain that TV can provide us with many life lessons and often parallels real life in many unexpected ways, so work with me here and listen up!